CSC207-UofT/course-project-xep-cgamerzx/phase1/design_document.md

 ## Packaging Strategies/Code Organization
 ## Design Patterns
 ### Data Access Object Pattern
-Our persistence system done using the [room persistence library](#room-persistence-librarydata-persistence-overhaul-23-17) was implemented using a data access object (DAO) design pattern.
+Our persistence system done using the [room persistence library](#room-persistence-librarydata-persistence-overhaul-23-17) which has an implementation architecture that uses the data access object (DAO) design pattern.
 The goal of this pattern is to separate low level data accessing operations such as Room library queries from business services.

 Data access objects which are implemented as interfaces define the actual methods that can be used by the rest of the app to manipulate data in the database.
 These act as use cases.
 In our implementation, the DAOs also implement a base DAO interface which removes the boilerplate for insert, update and delete functionality.